 Consequences of a Title IX violation include the loss of federal funding for schools.
-In 2020, Kansas schools received approximately \$530 million in federal funds.6
+For fiscal year 2023, federal funding for Kansas primary and secondary schools is estimated to be more that \$504 million.6

-Moreover, by singling out transgender people for discriminatory treatment, SB 208 violates the U.S. Constitution.
-Because discrimination based on transgender status is sex discrimination, the legal framework for analyzing SB 208 under the Equal Protection Clause of the Fourteenth Amendment is the one that the U.S. Supreme Court has articulated for sex discrimination.
-That framework, known as the "intermediate" or "heightened" scrutiny test, requires that the State demonstrate that SB 208 serves an important government interest and that the law operates in a way that is substantially related to that government interest.
-The Court has described this burden as one that requires an "exceedingly persuasive justification" for the challenged law.
-Here, Kansas will not be able to provide even a legitimate state interest in support of SB 208, let alone one that is "exceedingly persuasive" because SB 208 purports to address a problem that it has not shown to exist.
-A federal court considering a similar state law in Idaho struck it down as unconstitutional under the Equal Protection Clause.
-SB 208 likely will meet a similar fate if it becomes law.
+Moreover, by singling out transgender people for discriminatory treatment, HB 2238 violates the U.S. Constitution.
+Because discrimination based on transgender status is sex discrimination, the legal framework for analyzing HB 2238 under the Equal Protection Clause of the Fourteenth Amendment is the one that the U.S. Supreme Court has articulated for sex discrimination.
+That framework, known as the "intermediate" or "heightened" scrutiny test, requires that the State demonstrate that HB 2238 serves an important government interest and that the law operates in a way that is substantially related to that government interest.7 The Court has described this burden as one that requires an "exceedingly persuasive justification" for the challenged law.8 Here, Kansas will not be able to provide even a legitimate state interest in support of HB 2238, let alone one that it has not shown to exist.
+A federal court considering a similar state law in Idaho struck it down as unconstitutional under the Equal Protection Clause.9 HB 2238 likely will meet a similar fate if it becomes law.

 In addition to being unlawful, this bill is bad public policy for at least two reasons.
 First, setting the State up to have to defend inevitable lawsuits is bad public policy because litigation requires significant resources in the form of money from state coffers, the human capital it takes to staff such suits, and the consumption of scarce judicial time.
 Those State resources are not well spent defending a clearly unlawful statute that addresses a nonexistent problem while simultaneously harming transgender Kansans.
-Those resources would be much better spent solving the real problems facing Kansans today, such as economic precarity brought on by the pandemic, funding K-12 schools and universities, and ensuring access to high quality, affordable health care for all Kansans.
-These are the pressing issues facing Kansas today, not transphobic attempts to exclude transgender girls from sports teams dressed up as a concern for cisgender girls.
+Those resources would be much better spent solving the real problems facing Kansans today, such as economic precarity brought on by inflation, funding K-12 schools and universities, and ensuring access to high quality, affordable health care for all Kansans.
+These are the pressing issues facing Kansas today, not